stefaneidelloth/treezjs/doc/views/propertiesView.md

 Each **section** has a blueish **header, sometimes including a toolbar**.
 If a section toolbar provides a help button and you click on that button, you will get **context specific help** for that section.
 Sections can be **collapsed/expanded**.

-The **tree path** of the atom (that is currently inspected in the Properties View) is typically shown on top of the Properties View (e.g. root.results.page.graph.xy).
+The **tree path** of the atom (that is currently inspected in the Properties View) is shown on top of the Properties View (e.g. root.results.page.graph.xy).

 ----